Màiri McAllan: Political career

 She stood unsuccessfully in Dumfriesshire, Clydesdale and Tweeddale at the 2017 United Kingdom general election, where she came second to Conservative incumbent David Mundell.

-McAllan served as a special advisor in the Scottish Government on environmental matters.
-First to then Environment Secretary Roseanna Cunningham and then to then First Minister Nicola Sturgeon.
+McAllan served as a special advisor in the Scottish Government on environmental matters, first to then Environment Secretary Roseanna Cunningham and subsequently to then First Minister Nicola Sturgeon.

 On 6 May 2021 she was elected as Member of the Scottish Parliament (MSP) for Clydesdale.

 On 19 May 2021, McAllan was appointed to the new government as Minister for Environment, Biodiversity and Land Reform.

 In March 2023, McAllan was promoted to the cabinet under new First Minister Humza Yousaf as Cabinet Secretary for Net Zero and Just Transition.
 In June this post was renamed Cabinet Secretary for Transport, Net Zero and Just Transition.

 In December 2023 she controversially defended her government's record by stating "more often than not world leaders are approaching the Scottish Government" asking how they had "managed to lead the way so successfully on a number of fronts".
 In a subsequent Freedom of Information request made by the Daily Mail, the government were unable to provide the names of the world leaders as it did not retain such data.

 Following the return of Fiona Hyslop to government in February 2024, McAllan became the Cabinet Secretary for Wellbeing Economy, Net Zero and Energy.
 Hyslop took on the transport brief while McAllan gained the economy and energy brief from Neil Gray.
 During her time in this role, McAllan was responsible for scrapping the Scottish Government's target of 75% emission reduction by 2030, instead reverting to the UK target of 2045.

 In May 2024, John Swinney succeeded Yousaf as First Minister and McAllan's role was renamed Cabinet Secretary for Net Zero and Energy, with Kate Forbes gaining the economy brief.
 Between July 2024 and June 2025, Gillian Martin served as Acting Cabinet Secretary in this role while McAllan was on maternity leave.

 In June 2025, McAllan returned from maternity leave and was appointed to the newly created position of Cabinet Secretary for Housing.

+In May 2026, McAllan was appointed Cabinet Secretary for Education, Culture and Gaelic.

 Personal life

-In February 2024, she and her husband Iain announced that she was pregnant with her first child.
-She took maternity leave in the summer.
+McAllan married her teenage boyfriend, local farmer Iain Renwick, on 5 August 2023 in her hometown of Biggar, South Lanarkshire.
+The couple live in Crawick, near Sanquhar, Dumfries and Galloway.
+In February 2024, they that she was pregnant with her first child.
+She took maternity leave in the summer and gave birth to a boy on 2 August.
 She returned to her role as a government minister in June 2025.